Breakeven (song): Cover versions

 On 19 November 2012, Samantha Jade performed "Breakeven" during The X Factor Australia series four grand final performance show.
 Her performance of the song debuted at number 87 on the Australian ARIA Singles Chart.
 On 25 August 2013, Jade and The X Factor Indonesia series one runner-up Novita Dewi released a cover version of "Breakeven" on the iTunes Store through Sony Music Australia.

 Canadian singer Tate McRae performed a cover of the song during her North American tour in March–April 2022.

+On May 27, 2025, Jourdan Blue performed a cover of the song during America's Got Talent season 20, earning a Golden Buzzer from Howie Mandel.